sectrs-acai/shrinkwrap/documentation/userguide/config.rst

 Merging Configs
 ***************

-A config is laid out as a hierachical data structure, using nested dictionaries.
+A config is laid out as a hierarchical data structure, using nested dictionaries.
 This suits it very well to being split into partial configs that are merged together into a single, final config.
 This allows maximal reuse of the config fragments and improves maintainability.
 Each config can optionally define a set